mobilepadawan/Speakit-JS/README.md

 You can use it to populate a list of voices in an HTML `Combo Select` element, an `HTML table` element, or another type of web component, allowing users to choose their preferred voice and tone.
 Alternatively, for closed applications, you can automatically set a voice based on the locale region configuration declared in the user's web browser.

 ```
-🔔 Please note that voice availability may vary depending on the user's browser and the operating system where the web app is running.
+🔔 Please note that voice availability may vary depending on the user's
+web browser and the operating system where the web app is running.
 ```

 <br>